hyosung11/Launch-School/Courses/journal.md

 13:14 After lunch writing a little bit more code before taking the kids to swim lessons now.
 I finished Lesson 1 Assignment 5.

 16:56 Time to get SungOh.

+19:28 I finished lesson, but ended copying most of the latter methods rather than trying to figure them out myself first.